cmsS62/Spring-2018/_posts/2018-03-06-your-filename.md

 2. [Voyant Results](http://voyant-tools.org/?corpus=ebe19a0c4cc7bb7d4171d8271167a734)

 While this conversation is about Helena declaring her love for the Countess' son - it does include some mediation on familial love/romantic love, and the nature of motherhood, as the Countess has served as Helena's surrogate mother for all of her life.
+Even in the discussion of motherhood, however, you can see the conversation biasing towards the mother-son relationship, as opposed to the mother-daughter relationship, since "son" is said far more frequently than "daughter."
+But "mother" is the central linking word is many of the most frequently said sentence in this passage, so it stands that at least a female is near the center of this dialogue, albeit only because she links the two people who will ultimately become romantically involved.

 [TopicGraph](https://labs.jstor.org/topicgraph/monograph/e5aa0d7f4234df91f896bc556c72fdfe)